-Pre-built Greenstone 2 collections can also be used in Greenstone 36.
+Pre-built Greenstone 2 collections can also be used in Greenstone 3.
 The collection folder should be copied to the collect directory of the site it is to appear in (or a symbolic link may be used if possible).
 The Greenstone 3 run time system requires different configuration files for a collection, so you need to run a conversion script.
-All this does is create the new collectionConfig.xml and buildConfig.xml from the old collect.cfg and build.cfg files.
-It does not change the collection in any way, so it can still be used by Greenstone 2 software.